-Course Note: If students wish to upgrade materials for a project, they will be expected to purchase
+Course Note: If students wish to upgrade materials for a project, they will be expected to purchase those materials.

-TGJ2O1 - Communications Technology, Grade 10, Open
+TGJ2O1 - Communications Technology and the Skilled Trades, Grade 10, Open

 This course introduces students to communications technology from a media perspective.
 Students will work in the areas of TV/video and movie production, radio and audio production, print and graphic communications, photography, and animation.
 Student projects may include computer-based activities such as creating videos, editing photos, working with audio, cartooning, developing animations, and designing web pages.
 Students will also develop an awareness of environmental and societal issues related to communications technology and explore secondary and post-secondary education and training pathways and career opportunities in the various communications technology fields.
 Skills required to be successful: The focus of this course will be photography, graphic design and video.
 Students will work in a studio setting responding to the needs for the production of photography, graphic design and video products within our school and community.
+Prerequisite: None

-THJ201 - Green Industries, Grade 10, Open
+THJ2O1 - Green Industries and the Skilled Trades, Grade 10, Open